thermalogic/SimVCCE/playground/README.md

-# Playground for Playing Games with Your New Ideas
+# Playground for Your New Ideas

 ## 1. Performance Analysis of VCR cycle under Variable Conditions